LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Edgar Degas       | Trois danseuses (Three Dancers)        | $13,866,951 ($11.925 million)     | 14 May 2015  |
+    sideGalleryImages:
+      - imageTitle: Degas' Three Dancers was sold by Christie's New York for almost $12 million in May 2015
+        imageUrl: /assets/expensive-paintings-edgar-degas-trois-danseuses.jpg
   - textTitle: "Manet: Lilac and Roses"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of